mwyvr/knockr/README.md

 `knockr` is a [port-knocking](https://en.wikipedia.org/wiki/Port_knocking) utility more convenient to use than `nmap` or `netcat` or other general purpose tools.
-Written in Go to be built on Linux, BSD/Unix, Windows and Mac, `knockr` is a single binary.
-Example usage:
+Written in Go, the utility is a single binary installable on Linux, BSD/Unix, Windows and Mac platforms.

-	knockr -v -p 1234 -p 8923 -p 1233 my.host.name

 ## Installation